-It is separately expected that Project Company, EPC Contractor and O&M Company will have established Project policies that will provide the overarching direction for environmental & social management during construction and operations respectively.
+It is separately expected that the Project Company (and possibly EPC Contractor and O&M Company) will establish Project specific policies that will provide the overarching direction for environmental & social management during construction, commissioning and operations respectively.

-Notwithstanding any policies that may be established, the Project level policy documents for the implementing entities (i.e. Project Company, EPC Contractor or O&M Company) will need to ensure alignment with the ACWA Power corporate-level policy, whilst ensuring:
+Notwithstanding any policies that may be established, the policy documents for the implementing entities (i.e. Project Company, EPC Contractor or O&M Company) will need to ensure alignment with the ACWA Power corporate level policy, whilst ensuring:

-- Appropriate context of the Project, including nature, scale and impacts as defined from the ESIA; - A suitable framework for establishing appropriate environmental and social objectives; - A commitment to fulfil all Environmental and Social compliance obligations; - A commitment to the protection of the environment, including the prevention of pollution and requirements established by the ESIA process; - A commitment to the fair and just treatment of all staff including a commitment to: - Provide a safe and healthy workplace environment; - Ensure fair and just remuneration following employment law and agreed contracts; and - Vehemently condemn and ensure against forced or compulsory labour, child labour or discrimination. - Be available in English and other appropriate languages (in the geography of the Project (i.e. Arabic), or for relevant stakeholders) for all personnel and visitors to understand.

-- Include a commitment to continual improvement of the Environment and Social Management System.
+- Appropriate context of the Project, including the nature, scale and impacts as defined from the ESIA; - A suitable framework for establishing appropriate environmental and social objectives; - A commitment to fulfil all Environmental and Social compliance obligations; - A commitment to the protection of the environment, including prevention of pollution and requirements established by the ESIA process; - A commitment to the fair and just treatment of all staff including a commitment to: - Provide of a safe and healthy workplace environment; - Ensure fair and just remuneration in accordance with employment law and agreed contracts; and - Vehemently condemn and ensure against forced or compulsory labour, child labour or discrimination. - Zero tolerance to gender-based violence and harassment. - Be available in English and other appropriate languages (in the geography of the Project (i.e. Uzbek and Russian), or for relevant stakeholders) in order for all personnel and visitors to understand. - Include a commitment to continual improvement of the Environment and Social Management System.

-During the construction and operational phases, the policy should be established and signed by top management, appended to the CESMP/OESMP report and should be made available to all staff, contractors and sub-contractors.
-It will be important for the Project Company to ensure that this is undertaken, whilst ensuring that any lower-level policies (i.e. those of the EPC Contractor or O&M Company) also ensure appropriate consistency.
+During the construction, commissioning and operational phases, the policy should be established and signed by top management, appended to the CESMP/CoESMP/OESMP report and should be made available to all staff, contractors and sub-contractors.
+It will be important for the Project Company to ensure that this is undertaken, whilst ensuring that any lower level policies (i.e. those of the EPC Contractor or O&M Company) also ensure appropriate consistency.